What is Economies of Scope?

 - Economies of scope can be described as producing two or more products simultaneously at a lower cost than producing them individually.

 - For example, a company using similar raw materials and production units to produce a variety of products instead of going for one at a time.

-- It is a fantastic concept that can be achieved by adopting different strategies like flexible manufacturing, product diversification, linking supply chain and M&A.
+- It is a fantastic concept that can be achieved by adopting different strategies like flexible manufacturing, product diversificationProduct DiversificationProduct diversification is a business strategy that involves developing and selling a new line of products, services, or a service division that uses the same or completely different sets of knowledge, skills, machinery, etc., linking supply chain and M&A.

 - The notion has gained immense popularity in recent times and is being adopted across sectors ranging from manufacturing, operations, banking to IT services.